Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 32</h4>
 </p>

 As it is observed the columns: "VIN", "id"  were also dropped.
-The independent dataset is comprised by 144 columns and 29250 rows.
+The independent dataset is comprised by 145columns and 29250 rows.
 Figure 33 shows the histogram for columns comprising X dataset.
 Please keep in mind that the intention is not being able to see the label, just the bar, etc in the hisogram, because there are too many histogram, so I do appreciate the undertanding.
 <p align="center">
 <img src="images/Xhisto.png" width="1400px" height="600px">
 <h4 align="center">Figure 33</h4>